hanhanwu/Hanhan_Penetration_Testing_Practice/README.md

   * [Github][6]
   * [All Details][7]
   * [How to use HashCat][8]
+  * [HashGan Paper][12] - It says it's better than HashCat.
+At this moment, I didn't find the tool online or open source

 * Metasploit - Penetrating Testing Framework
   * Official Site: https://metasploit.com/